lisamarie616/beaches-angular-assessment/notes.md

-x add functionality delete comments and only allow user who created the comment to destroy it x implement upvote and downvote for beaches on beach index page x implement upvote and downvote for comments

-* order beaches and comments by votes
+x add functionality delete comments and only allow user who created the comment to destroy it x implement upvote and downvote for beaches on beach index page x implement upvote and downvote for comments x order beaches and comments by votes
-* make voting buttons round

 * add filters
 * factor out upvote/downvote functions from BeachesController into a service? and from comments directive controller
 * add validation to limit comment note attribute to 140 characters